crahantan/pywal-multimonitor/README.md

 Terminal emulators and TTYs have their color-schemes updated in real-time with no delay.
 With minimal configuration this functionality can be extended to almost anything running on your system.

-## Pywal Multimonitor
+## Pywal Xinerama
-Same for multimonitor.
+Same for Xinerama-multimonitor.

 <h3 align="center">Pywall Documentation</h3>